1. What is direct and indirect marketing?

 Google Analytics provides data about organic/paid campaigns, useful reports about the site’s visitors and how engaged they are with the products/services/content.

 In this way, companies can assess easily brand awareness and recognition among customers.

 When approaching indirect marketing activity, marketers use symbolic representations to get customers familiar with their brands, ‘position’ them in their minds and stimulate buying desire.

 Design (package, shop)

-To get to know the audience and decide which methods to implement (direct or indirect marketing or both simultaneously) not to annoy potential customers, marketers need to be prepared to conduct market research.
+To get to know the audience and decide which methods to implement (direct or indirect marketing or both simultaneously), marketers need to conduct market research both offline and online.

 By testing interesting strategies and exploring different possibilities, marketers will know which channel – direct or indirect marketing – can provide the best results.